ZECAMINHAUM/r6-discordbot/README.md

 ### Rainbow Six DiscordBot

-A Discord-Bot that i create for improve knowledge with nodejs and Automate searches in [R6 tab](https://r6tab.com/).
+A Discord-Bot that I create for improve knowledge with nodejs and Automate searches in [R6 tab](https://r6tab.com/).

 ---

-First Things First ( I probably say this in all my docs ), so lets begin!
+First Things First ( I probably will say this in all my docs ), so lets begin!

 #### Instalation